CS2613-FA23/explorationactivity2-JackHuyn/Overview.md

     Pygame
     To display image, play sound
+    It also can handle colission between images vs images (ex: hitbox, boundary, etc..)

 4. When was it created?

     Pandas was created in January 11 2008
-    Pygame was created in October 28 2000
+    Pygame was created in October 28 2000 (2)

 5. Why did you select this package/library?